 The years from 1903 to 1906 saw a great deal of activity, with teachers and students dedicated to their various endeavors of furniture making, pottery, weaving, photography, and painting.
 Social life revolved around twice weekly dances in the Studio and on the White Pines lawn.
 By 1907, internal strife among Whitehead, White, Brown, and many of the instructors took its toll.
 Whitehead’s autocratic tendencies and the natural disagreements among people living in a close community contributed to the demise of the “brotherhood of artists”.

-Over the years, many notable visitors have been drawn to Byrdcliffe: feminist author Charlotte Perkins Gillman, New Dealer Harry Hopkins, educator John Dewey, naturalist John Burroughs, musicians Arnold Dolmetch, Leon Barzin and Bob Dylan, authors Will Durant and Thomas Mann, painters Milton and Sally Avery and George Bellows, photographer Eva Watson-Schütze, journalists Walter Weyl and Heywood Broun, poet Wallace Stevens, actress Helen Hayes, and entertainer Chevy Chase.
+Over the years, many notable visitors have been drawn to Byrdcliffe: feminist author Charlotte Perkins Gillman, New Dealer Harry Hopkins, educator John Dewey, naturalist John Burroughs, musicians Arnold Dolmetch, Leon Barzin and Bob Dylan, authors Will Durant and Thomas Mann, painters Milton and Sally Avery, George Bellows, and Philip Guston, photographer Eva Watson-Schütze, sculptor Eva Hesse, journalists Walter Weyl and Heywood Broun, poet Wallace Stevens, actress Helen Hayes, and entertainer Chevy Chase.

 Thanks to the generosity of Whitehead’s son, Peter, Byrdcliffe was bequeathed in 1976 to the Woodstock Byrdcliffe Guild.
 Through the WBG, Byrdcliffe continues to be home to a year round and seasonal community of artists representing all disciplines in the arts.